Kong/docs.konghq.com/app/2.1.x/admin-api.md

 }
 ```

-An example adding a route to a service named `test-service`:
+An example adding a Route to a Service named `test-service`:

 ```
 curl -i -X POST http://localhost:8001/services/test-service/routes \